life00/awecron.sh/README.md

-#### Note: Awecron requires **root privileges** and written by **random guy on the internet**.
+### Note: Awecron requires root privileges and written by random guy on the internet.
 Understand the risks before using it.

 # Awesome Cron
 ## Introduction
 Awecron is a small and simple custom cron that has something similar between anacron and crontab.
-The main use case for it is for desktop usage however nothing limits using it on a server.
+The main use case for it is for desktop users however nothing limits using it on a server.

-###The advantages of using it:
+### The advantages of using it:
  * extremely minimal and easy to read
  * would still run if misses cronjob run time (_if comparing with crontab_)
  * no complicated time logic (_if comparing with anacron and using on desktop_)